notracking/nBlock/INSTALL.md

-# Installation guide for Debian
+# How to install nBlock
 This installation guide will help you setting up a development build for nBlock.
 It includes all operations that have to be performed on a freshly installed Debian Stretch installation to get nBlock up and running.

 - Download Debian 'stretch' release from: https://www.debian.org/CD/http-ftp/